University Loans

 Apply for Loan Deferment

-Borrowers who are completing their qualifying service can delay repayment by applying for deferment.
+Borrowers who are completing their qualifying service may delay repayment by applying for deferment.
 Borrowers must request deferment at the beginning of each year of qualified service.

 Tip: File the initial deferment application promptly (within 3 months of enrollment ending, and annually for each of the 3 years of qualifying service) to avoid interest from accruing on your loan and avoid being required to pay the monthly loan installment.
 Loan cancellation does not include interest charges that accrued or monthly loan payments that have been made.
 Failure to satisfy the terms of the loan will result in the borrower being responsible for repaying the full amount of the loan.